germany insider facts

 Stay overnight at Hohenschwangau and enjoy a tour of this castle the next morning.
 The afternoon is free.
 Walk to Alpsee or Schwanensee, or relax in a lovely cafe in Hohenschwangau.

 The coach takes you back to Munich where you arrive at approximately 7 pm.
-Tour price is 219 € and includes transport by air-conditioned coach, overnight accommodation and breakfast.

 • Royal-Castles-of-Neuschwanstein-and-Linderhof-Day-Tour from Munich